-Proposal presents students with a chance of finding out if their research aims and objectives are valid and if the methods they are planning to use are suitable and feasible.
+Proposal gives you a chance of finding out if research aims and objectives are valid.
+Also, it helps to understand if the methods you are planning to use are suitable and feasible.
 The purpose for writing dissertation proposal is to get it approved by your supervisor to be able to start the actual research.
+Furthermore, writing dissertation proposal helps you to clarify the direction of your study.

-The Proposal needs to be able to communicate the following three critical points to the supervisor:
+The paper needs to be able to communicate the following three critical points to the supervisor:

-- You already did your homework in terms of reading a large amount of relevant secondary data in your research area;
+a) You already did your homework in terms of reading a large amount of relevant secondary data in your research area.
+You will need to briefly mention and discuss the most noteworthy contributions to the research area.

 Total wordcount requirement for a Research Proposal can range between 1500 – 4000 words.
 The proposal can be prepared in the following format:

 1. Title Page

 2. Introduction.
 This part is a brief introduction to the research area with some background information.
 Some universities require proposal abstract or summary to be included as well.
 Please refer to the Dissertation Handbook provided by your university.

 3. Statement of the Problem.
-Research problem needs to be explained in a detailed manner in at least 2-3 pages.
+Research problem needs to be explained in a fairly detailed manner in at least 2-3 pages.

 5. Justification for the Topic.
 These can relate to the elimination of gap in the literature, practical benefits of the research, and its contribution to your long-term career objectives.
 Ideally, the proposed research has to make some practical contributions as well.

 7. Scope of the Research and its Limitations.
-It is important to make it clear what specific issues are going to be explored during the research process, as well as, what issues will be left out.
+It is impossible to cover all aspects of the research problem in your dissertation.
+Therefore, it is important to make it clear what specific issues are going to be explored during the research process, as well as, what issues will be left out.